 SRDs fall under the EC Decision 2006/771/EC [i.31] However it is anticipated that a revision to this EC Decision will be published shortly.

-In addition the present designation of spectrum for SRDs is included in recommendation ERC/REC 70-03, annex 1 [i.4] and is shown below.
+In addition the present designation of spectrum for SRDs is included in recommendation ERC Recommendation 70-03 [i.4], annex 1 and is shown in figure 1.

 Source: CEPT Report 11 [i.19].